 Air conditioning units being re-instated on the new roof

-The current owner of the car park at the rear of the Tower Theatre has now sold it and we have new neighbours.
-Artform, which carries out high quality medium sized developments, has purchased the site and plans to start construction in September.
+The car park at the rear of the Tower Theatre has now been sold and we have new neighbours – Artform, which carries out high quality medium sized developments, has purchased the site and has started construction.
 The development of 8 flats is planned to complete in the last quarter of next year.